krakenjs/krakenjs.github.io/_posts/2015-07-09-upgrading-makara.md

 And add `{@useContent}` helpers to each template to select which bundles to load from.
 See [makara] for more information there.

+One last thing: The integration for where these components get locale information from has solidified.
+Instead of `res.locals.context.locality`, your app should set up `res.locals.locale` with a BCP47-compatible object or string.
+If you want a module that does this based on the browser's `Accept-Language` headers, check out [express-bcp47].

 ## Browser application changes

 If you do all of the above and remove localizr, and your application requests pre-compiled templates from the browser, there are some important differences to be aware of and additional steps to take.